PollyHannah/Phylogenomic-study/annotation_check/annotation_check_protocol.md

 *Genome removed due to stop codons being present in >5 annotations.

-I transferred annotations using the 'Annotate From' option in the'Live Annotate and Predict tab' in Geneious Prime (Version 2020.2.5).
+I transferred annotations using the 'Annotate From' option in the'Live Annotate and Predict tab' in Geneious Prime.
 I set the transfer threshold for percent similarity at 85%.
 This meant that annotated sequences which were less than 85% similar to the sequence being annotated did not transfer.

 Once the annotations were transferred, checked each transferred annotation for stop codons and ensured the annotation started with the amino acid Methionine (M).
 * If the annotation did not start with M I removed it.